What is your role at Rémy Cointreau?

 - Prevent and identify risks within the Group to ensure effective management;

-- Train employees and managers to explain in a pragmatic way the issues and rules to be put in place within the Group.
+- Train employees and managers to explain to them in a pragmatic way the issues and rules to be put in place within the Group.

 What does “Compliance” mean?

-The definition of “Compliance” or “Compliance” is not simple.
+The definition of “Compliance” is not simple.
 The word “Compliance” itself is not the subject of consensus.
-In my opinion, this is a set of procedures and means to ensure respect for the following:
+In my opinion, this is a set of procedures and means to ensure respect of: